 Also, Han shouldn’t fly off at the last minute to pay his debt.
-He’s a scoundrel, true, but he’s also a business man, and that Death Star crowd is bad for smuggling.
+He’s a scoundrel, true, but he’s also a business man, and the Death Star crowd is bad for smuggling.
 His own character arc will be more interesting if his self-interest is in conflict with his hidden need for friendship.
 Have him put that awesome-fast ship right out there on the poker table and risk it all.

 NOT EVERYBODY CAN WALK AWAY.

 Don’t cheapen the victory by saving every wingman.
 Somebody has to die.
 Why not Biggs, the childhood friend?
-(His death would have more impact if we see him more than once in the script.)
+(His death would also have more impact if we see him more than once in the script.)

 “TIE” IT ALL TOGETHER (Ha!)